axelarnetwork/axelar-core/README.md

 From here you can test the scavenge module (+ token transfer capabilities).
 By default, there is an account _treasury_ that holds a large amount of coins.
 You can create your own account with `scavengeCLI keys add <your account name>`.
-Then you can transfer tokens to that new account (and make it usable on the network) with `scavengeCLI tx scavenge transferTokens <address of your account> <XXXfoo with XXX being the amount> --from treasury`.
+Then you can transfer tokens to that new account (and make it usable on the network) with `scavengeCLI tx send <address of treasury> <address of your account> <XXXfoo with XXX being the amount>`.
 You can query the address of your created account with `scavengeCLI keys show validator -a`.

 ## Load testing